bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 secret key(s) to derive the shared secret (together with the public key of the silent payment address), which is used to generate the destination.

-The intended recipient detects the payment by scanning eligible transactions in the blockchain and performing an ECDH calculation with the summed input public keys of the transaction and the scan key from their address.
+The intended recipient detects the payment by scanning transactions in the blockchain and performing an ECDH calculation with the summed input public keys of the transaction and the scan key from their address.
 The main downside is that it is more computationally expensive than